davidthings/jebrish/README.md

 # Configurations

 BuildRoot configurations are of the form `[company]_[device]_deconfig`.
 For the purposes here, each configuration will have an additional field describing additional features of note - `jebrish_[device]_[feature]_deconfig`.
 Consistent with this, the actual "baord"-specific files will appear in `board/jebrish/device_feature` with reference to common files in `board/jebrish/common` and `board/jebrish/[device]_common`.

+**jebrish_rg353x_basic_defconfig** - this is a basic real-world configuration.
+It has a non-volatile filesystem, Wayland / Weston graphics, and WiFi.

 **jebrish_rg353x_minwifi_defconfig** - minimal wifi system.
 Builds on the `minfs` variation.
 Adds `wpa_supplicant`, `dhcpd`, etc to the build.
 With a tiny bit of external config, the system will connect to network on boot.
 The network details can be set by editing `/etc/wpa_supplicant.conf`.  `DropBear` is added to provide an ssh server and mDNS so the device can be found by name on the network.